FadhlanZami/Valorant-Performance-Analysis/README.md

 ### 3. **Performance Classification**

 - **File**: `performance_classification.py`
 - **Functionality**: This script classifies players' performance into categories based on their rating.
-It then builds a Random Forest model for predicting player performance using match statistics.
+It then builds a Random Forest model for predicting player performance using match statistics. this  step use K-Means Clustering Method .
+K-Means Clustering is a popular unsupervised machine learning algorithm used for partitioning data into distinct groups (clusters) based on feature similarities.
+In the context of performance classification, K-Means can be used to group players based on their performance metrics into distinct categories, such as "High", "Medium", and "Low" performers.

-- ### 4. **Model Evaluation**

-- **File**: `model_evaluation.py`
-- **Functionality**: This script evaluates the Random Forest model using test data and outputs a classification report.